Powers of the president of the United States: Commander-in-chief

 The Iraqi invasion of Kuwait in 1990 and the ensuing Gulf War in 1991 saw George H. W. Bush assemble and lead one of the largest military coalitions of nations in modern times.
 Confronting a major constitutional issue of murky legislation that left the wars in Korea and Vietnam without official declarations of war, Congress quickly authorized sweeping war-making powers for Bush.
 The leadership of George W. Bush during the War in Afghanistan and Iraq War achieved mixed results.
 In the aftermath of the September 11 attacks by al-Qaeda, the subsequent War on Terror that followed, and the 2003 invasion of Iraq due to Iraq's alleged sponsorship of terrorism and possession of weapons of mass destruction, the speed at which the Taliban and Ba'ath Party governments in both Kabul and Baghdad were toppled by an overwhelming superiority of American and allied forces defied the predictions of many military experts.
 However, insufficient post-war planning and strategy by Bush and his advisors to rebuild those nations were costly.

 During the 20th century, certain regional commanders came to be called "commander-in-chief".
 Before 2002, combatant commanders were referred to as commanders-in-chief on a daily basis (e.g. Commander in Chief of U.S. Central Command), even though the positions were in fact already statutorily designated as "combatant commander" (CCDR).
 On 24 October 2002, Defense Secretary Donald H. Rumsfeld announced his decision that the use of the commander-in-chief title would thereafter be reserved for the president only.

 As the purpose of a military is to combat foreign invaders and adversaries, U.S. troops cannot be deployed on U.S. soil.
-The only exception to this rule, is if the president invokes the Insurrection Act of 1807 to quell civil turmoils, rebellions and insurrections.
+There is only one exception to this rule: if the president invokes the Insurrection Act of 1807 to quell civil turmoils, rebellions and insurrections.

 The president can – with certain limitations – call into federal service all or individual units of the National Guards and naval militias of the states to either supplement regular forces, assist state governments in the case of rebellion or insurrection, or to enforce federal law when such enforcement is impracticable by normal means.
 Additionally, the president also maintains direct control over the District of Columbia National Guard.
 As opposed to military forces, militia units can operate on American soil.